JBrinco/Chromapy/README.md

 If you are familiar with the Python programming language, the module will be very easy to use, and you can change it to your liking, just as long as you abide by the GNU General Public License v3.

 If you are not familiar with any of this, and are wondering what the heck is this website GitHub and why do I care, then you can also benefit from this package.
-There are several scripts that can help you (for the command line), and eventually there will be a graphical user interface to help you!
+There are several scripts that can help you (for the command line).

 This manual is written for semi-advanced users, who can script in python.
 For basic usage, read XXXXHEREXXXXXXX